PipeWire/pipewire/README.md

 `pw-mon` dumps and monitors the state of the PipeWire daemon.

-`pw-dot` can dump a graph of the pipeline, checkout out the help for how to do this.
+`pw-dot` can dump a graph of the pipeline, check out the help for how to do this.

-There is a more complicated tools to inspect the state of the server with `pw-cli`.
+There is a more complicated tool to inspect the state of the server with `pw-cli`.
 This tools can be used interactively or it can execute single commands like this to get the server information: